 Based on the durability of the brass markers and the infrequency of intrusive work, field inspection of the sanitary sewer markers is required on a five-year cycle.
-The most recent complete inspection was performed in FY19; therefore, no site-wide inspection was conducted during this monitoring period.
-The next inspection is scheduled for FY24.
+The previous complete inspection was performed in FY19; therefore, a site-wide inspection was conducted during this monitoring period.
+A copy of the inspection checklist is included in Attachment 1.